 The good news is that what is good for HONEYBEES is also good for native bees.
 Planting more bee-friendly flowers and decreasing pesticide use are two important practices that make a big difference to all pollinators.
 Beekeepers advocate for this in all our communities.
 Building a better environment in our own backyards is a key place we can start.

-The Arizona Honeybee Festival will take place Saturday, November 13, 2021 at North Phoenix Baptist Church from 9 am-3 pm.
+The Arizona Honeybee Festival will take place Saturday, November 11, 2023 at Paradise Valley Community College from 9 am-3 pm.